 How much is car insurance for a 25-year-old in New Mexico each month?

-How much you pay for car insurance as a 25-year-old in New Mexico will vary depending on where you live, coverage levels, credit score, driving record and the deductible you select.
+If you’re a 25-year-old in New Mexico, the amount you pay for car insurance will depend on where you live, coverage limits, credit score, driving record and your deductibles.

 How do rates for 25-year-olds compare to rates for other ages in New Mexico?

-Car insurance premiums are at their highest during your teenage years and decrease annually until you turn 65, when they start to rise again.
-The chart below shows how rates change at different ages, from your teens to 70.
+Car insurance premiums are typically highest during your teenage years and gradually decrease every year until you reach age 65, after which rates begin to increase again.
+See the chart below to understand how rates vary from your teens to age 70 in New Mexico.

 Check out our detailed guide on the average car insurance rates by age